Priyank-Vaghela/Awesome-Bookmarklets/index.md

-# List of Awesome Bookmarklets :rocket:
+# List of Awesome Bookmarklets 🚀

 > How to use?
 1. Copy the code.